barryvanveen/php-cca/README.md

 ## Security

 If you discover any security related issues, please email barryvanveen@gmail.com instead of using the issue tracker.

+## Acknowledgments

+All preset configurations are taken from [http://psoup.math.wisc.edu/mcell/rullex_cycl.html](http://psoup.math.wisc.edu/mcell/rullex_cycl.html) which is the work of Mirek Wójtowicz.

+The colors for the images are generated using [talesoft/phim](https://github.com/Talesoft/phim) which is a project by Torben Köhn.

+Animated gifs are created using [lunakid/anim-gif](https://github.com/lunakid/AnimGif).

 ## Credits